-The Pacific Northwest has a large population of migrating Green Winged Teal that arrive in the spring.
+The Pacific Northwest has a large population of migrating Green Winged Teal that arrives in the spring.
 The extreme south coast has a small number of them that stay year round.

 The green-winged teal is a small dabbling duck with a green wing patch.
 Males are mostly gray, with a vertical white bar in front of each wing, and have a reddish head with a broad green patch behind each eye.